YASH-MOHARIR/Guessmetry/README.md

 5. **Progressive Difficulty**: Prompts range from easy everyday objects (house, tree) to harder abstract concepts (infinity, diamond), with the game tracking which prompts you've seen to ensure variety and prevent repetition within a session.

+6. **Smooth Phase Transitions**: The game seamlessly flows through display, guess, and results phases with visual feedback and animations, creating an engaging and polished experience.

 ### How to Play

 #### Setup for Developers

 1. Make sure you have Node.js 22+ installed on your machine
 2. Clone this repository and run `npm install`
 3. Run `npm run dev` to start the development server